rain1017/quick-pomelo/README.md

 ###	Area Server
 * Container of areas.
 One server can load multiple areas depend on hardware resources.

+### Area Manager
+Access center db and dispatch requests to areaServers, all cross area request or request to center resource must via areaManager.
+Area manager is loaded on each server, and it does not hold any state in local memory but it's a proxy to center resource.

+* DB Access
+Create/Remove/Load/Save area to mongodb.

+* Area Locks
+The are lock indicates which areaServer 'owns' the area currently, and an areaServer must hold the global area lock in order to load/save area.
+The lock is saved as a field of mongodb area schema (Area._serverId).

+* Cross area communication:
+If the target area is in the same server, it will be called directly.
+Otherwise, a rpc will be made to target server.
+Cross area communication has performance penalty and should be used with care.

+* Index cache
+A cache of area -> serverId index in local memory in order to speedup index querying.

 ### Auto Scaling
-Assigning areas to servers based on server topology and server load.
-Area will be moved to other servers on host server failure.
-New server can be added dynamically.
+Assigning areas to servers based on server topology and server load average.
 Area server is 'hot plugable'.
 When more compute resource is needed, more area server can be plugged into cluster.

-### Area Proxy
-Cross area communication.
-If the target area is in the same server, it will be called directly.
-Otherwise, a rpc will be made to target server.
-The proxy maintains a cache of areaIndex and playerIndex in local memory to speedup index querying.
-Cross area communication has performance penalty and should be used with care.

-### Area2Server Index
-Mapping from area to server, based on redis.
-Index is __Single Source of Truth__, all other components should refer to this index to maintain data consistency in the cluster.

-### Player2Area Index
-Mapping from player to area, based on redis.
-Index is __Single Source of Truth__, all other components should refer to this index to maintain data consistency in the cluster.
+The load balancer algorithm is defined by the following principles:
+* New area always load to the server with the lowest load average
+* Area stays in one server until the load average of the server exceed limit or the server is down.
+* When the system total load exceed certain limit (total load is the sum of load average of all servers), the cluster should scale up by add more servers.
+* When the system total load below certain limit, the cluster should scale down by turn of servers with lowest load.

-### Area Manager
+### Player Manager
-* Area statistics.
-* Create or destroy area.
-* Player join and quit area.